 Yvette Velasquez is a fashion photographer and co-founder of Papillon Magazine –– which incorporates the streets and landscapes of the Portland area, as well as studio photography.
 Her fashion industry professional experience is impressive, to say the least.
 Her studio work is tack-sharp and expertly executed, and her natural light work may be even better.
 We love her images in which she juxtaposes elegantly dressed, impeccably styled models with run-down, overgrown surroundings.

-Nicole Mason is the founder of The Portland Studio, a place we love.
+Nicole Mason is the founder of The Portland Studio.
 Just like the studio, her work at large is minimalist and fad-free, the kind of honest, gorgeous photography that will never go out of style.
 Sometimes it feels nostalgic, vintage, though nothing about it is.
 It’s all in the craft.
-Mason isn’t just one of the best Portland fashion photographers, though— her continued efforts to grow Portland’s creative community make her an invaluable asset to the city.
+Mason isn’t just one of the best Portland fashion photographers, though — her continued efforts to grow Portland’s creative community make her an invaluable asset to the community.

-Michael Verity took his first photographs at the age of ten using his mother’s camera, and his father instilled a love of photography in him from there.
+Michael Verity took his first photographs at the age of 10 while using his mother’s camera, and his father instilled a love of photography in him from there.
 He’s been at it ever since.
 And now, much of his work is with children, a specialization not many excel at.
-His adult fashion work is approachable and bright, very much the kind of thing you’d see in a brand catalogue, which makes him commercially desirable.
+His adult fashion work is approachable and bright, very much the kind of thing you’d see in a brand catalog, which makes him commercially desirable.